mjosaarinen/lwaes_isa/README.md

 The Galois/Counter Mode (GCM) specified in
 [NIST SP 800-38D](https://doi.org/10.6028/NIST.SP.800-38D) is a prominent Authenticated Encryption with Associated Data (AEAD) mechanism.
-It is the only cipher mandated as "MUST" in all
+It is the only cipher mode mandated as "MUST" for all
 [TLS 1.3](https://www.rfc-editor.org/rfc/rfc8446.html) implementations.

 Here I'll briefly discuss implementation aspects